Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

 2. Shared secrets used for API authentication (e.g. API keys or OAuth 2.0 Client Secrets) MUST have the following characteristics:
     - Implemented according to [{{site.TITLE_IMPL_DATASEC_TOKENS}}]({{site.URL_IMPL_DATASEC_TOKENS}})
     - Stored securely according to the requirements specified in [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}})
     - Transmitted outside of URLs (e.g. via HTTP POST or HTTP header).
-3. For *risk class >= [HIGH]*, external service-to-service communication SHOULD be authenticated using asymmetric cryptography (e.g. X.509 certificates or signed JWT access tokens).
-4. Authentication credentials MUST be unique for each service/system and environment (e.g. serviceX in dev, serviceX test, serivceX in production).
+3. Authentication credentials MUST be unique for each service/system and environment (e.g. serviceX in dev, serviceX test, serivceX in production).

 ## {{site.TITLE_IMPL_APISEC_ACCESS-TOKENS}}

-1. Services with *risk class >= [HIGH]* SHOULD be protected using Access Tokens (OAuth 2.0 or SAML)
+1. Access to APIs with *risk class >= [HIGH]* SHOULD be granted using Access Tokens (OAuth 2.0 or SAML).
-2. Following requirements do apply to access tokens:
+2. Following requirements MUST apply to access tokens:
     - Short-lived (minutes or hours)
     - Implemented according to [{{site.TITLE_IMPL_DATASEC_TOKENS}}]({{site.URL_IMPL_DATASEC_TOKENS}})
     - Restrictive scope & audiance